qala-io/java-course/docs/programme/hibernate.md

 the test.
 - Next puzzle is in branch `puzzle-TsomSH6a`.
 There is a failing test that checks that if we violate a DB constraint, an exception is raised.
 But that doesn't happen.
 Looks like the DB constraints don't work.
 Or do they?
+- Another one: `puzzle-BS7MrHNE`.
+There is a failing test - our Dog cannot find its owner, you need to help it.

 # Literature